Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 22.26.15 UTC
+- WIB: Kamis, 6 Februari 2025 23.29.34 UTC
-- WITA: Kamis, 6 Februari 2025 23.26.15 UTC
+- WITA: Jumat, 7 Februari 2025 00.29.34 UTC
-- WIT: Jumat, 7 Februari 2025 00.26.15 UTC
+- WIT: Jumat, 7 Februari 2025 01.29.34 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship